pedropberger/phd_sketch-/README.md

 # phd
-Some codes from my phd papers
+Some sketch codes from my phd papers, made by myself and research colleagues, all with authorship duly credited